tomsWebConsulting/twcsl/Block/Code/Code Block Social Links External/README.md

 Squarespace can't do it by default.
 This code provides a method to create individualized Social Links blocks.

-The code has a cache for storing elements of the Social block you added to the twc-cbsle page you created.
+The code has a cache for storing elements of the Social Links block you added to the twc-cbsle page you created.
 The cache is not used when in Squarespace Preview.
 The use of a cache means it is possible that the information will become stale.
 This effects the design of the social links, not links themselves.
 The design will update when the browser session is restared.

 ## Make a Donation

-Please consider [making a donation][9].
+Please consider [making a donation][10].

 ## Changes